zahraa-m/Python_Projects/README.md

 # Data Science with Python
 This repository is for Data Analysis with Python [course](https://cognitiveclass.ai/courses/data-analysis-python).
 I took this course for practicing Data Science.
 I used automobile [Data](https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DA0101EN/auto.csv) that has 26 attributes (columns) as shown in the table below and 205 instances (rows).
-The goal is to create models for predicting the price of cars, as well as, evaluate the model.
+The goal is to create models for predicting the price of cars.

 | Column | symboling | normalized-losses | make | fuel-type | aspiration | num-of-doors | body-style | drive-wheels | engine-location | wheel-base | length | width | height | curb-weight | engine-type | num-of-cylinders | engine-size | fuel-system | bore | stroke | compression-ratio | horsepower | peak-rpm | city-mpg | highway-mpg | price |
 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|